Studio: Issues Reporting

 - Certain users have access to an element in your app, while others do not.
 For example, User A has access to a full navigation bar including an 'admin' tab while User B has access to a similar navigation bar but without the 'admin' tab.
 Both users are shown a flow which details all 5 components of the navigation bar, but the final tooltip for the 'admin' tab cannot show for User B because that element is not present on the page.
 In this case, Appcues will report an issue.

 - Your Hotspot or Tooltip is anchored to an element that isn't named specifically enough.
-We would report this to you as "found multiple elements" and you'll need to reposition your Hotspot or Tooltip onto a new element to resolve the issue.
+We would report this to you as "found multiple elements" and you'll need to identify a more unique selector for the target element of your Hotspot or Tooltip.